colinyjchung/darkdragons/content/post/death-of-emma-frog.md

 I...
 I just have no words for this afternoon.
 First, The Snack Club joined the Redclaws and decided this was a good home for them.
 I did not expect this.
 I figured they would start scheming and start looking for their lost treasure.
 They did not.
 And then when they were assigned to rob the caravans, I thought... let's throw in a moral dilemma here.
 Let's make them Knives.
 I figured they would plan something with their former allies.
 Maybe recruit them to attack the Redclaws.
 They did not.
 In fact, they murdered their ex-colleagues.
 Just like that.
 And then, when it was clear the Dolmenwood Drunes were coming for them....
 Lane, Patrick and Aust decided it would be OK to ignore Aranna and stay asleep.
 I simply have no words.

-But then again, the session with them fighting each other.
+But then again, the session started with them fighting each other.
 They still think killing Aranna will solve their problems with the Drunes (it will not).
 They keep insisting on running off to do their own thing and not planning together.

 And now, they have magical weapons. **I hope every member of the Snack Club is reading this...** because allow me to be 100%, completely and absolutely clear: _magic weapons will not save you._ If you continue to not work together, if you continue to abandon your allies, if you continue to argue over plans instead of scheming together... you will continue to be punished.
 If you continue to rush into battle without tactics... if you continue to not protect your magic-users and archers... if you continue to stay in a fight even when it's clear you're outnumbered and outplayed... you will continue to be killed in battles.